TheChymera/mkstage4/README.md

 tar xvjpf archive_name.tar.bz2.ksrc
 ```

-If you have one of parallel (de-)compressors installed, you can extract with:
+If you have a parallel de/compressor installed, you can extract the archive with one of the respective commands:

-In case of pbzip2:
+### pbzip2

 ```bash
 tar -I pbzip2 -xvf archive_name.tar.bz2 --xattrs-include='*.*' --numeric-owner
 ```

-Or xz:
+### xz

 ```bash
 tar -I 'xz -T0' -xvf archive_name.tar.xz --xattrs-include='*.*' --numeric-owner
 ```

-Some compressors have separate binaries for the decompression, like gzip:
+### gzip

+Similarly to other compressors, `gzip` uses a separate binary for parallel decompression:

 ```bash
 tar -I unpigz -xvf archive_name.tar.gz --xattrs-include='*.*' --numeric-owner